 We cover the concepts of polynomial regression, and use it to fit a more complex page speed - purchase relationship in Python.

 Multivariate models let us predict some value given more than one attribute.
-We cover the concept, then use it to build a model in Python to predict car prices based on their age, mileage, and model.
-We'll also get our first look at the pandas library in Python.
+We cover the concept, then use it to build a model in Python to predict car prices based on their number of doors, mileage, and number of cylinders.
+We'll also get our first look at the statsmodels library in Python.

 We'll just cover the concept of multi-level modeling, as it is a very advanced topic.
 But you'll get the ideas and challenges behind it.